reinbugnot/deepfashion-classification/README.md

 --tuning_optuna --n_trials 15 --trial_epochs 30 \
 ```

-### Contributing

-We welcome contributions to this project.
-To contribute, follow these steps:

-1. Fork the repository.
-2. Create a new branch (git checkout -b feature-branch).
-3. Make your changes.
-4. Commit your changes (git commit -m 'Add some feature').
-5. Push to the branch (git push origin feature-branch).
-6. Create a new Pull Request.
-7. Please make sure your code follows our coding standards and includes tests for any new features.

 ### Acknowldegements

-This project is a team-effort with my colleagues from the AI6103 - Deep Learning and Applications class in the NTU MSAI program, 2024.
+This project is a team-effort with my awesome colleagues from the AI6103 - Deep Learning and Applications class in the NTU MSAI program, 2024.
+Checkout their github profiles at:

 - [Syed Anas Majid](https://github.com/modestscriptor)
 - [Xiang Xinye](https://github.com/Sherlock-Watson)